Phone-GWP-group

 The role of bottle boxes and shippers

-All of this adds up to mean that the role of ecommerce packaging – and bottle boxes in particular – has taken on ever more importance.
+All of this adds up to mean that the role of eCommerce packaging, and bottle boxes in particular, has taken on ever more importance.

 These include:

-• Using the correct size / format
+• Using the correct size and format.

-• Which inserts (if any) to use
+• Which inserts (if any) you should use.

-• Material grade of your bottle packaging
+• The material grade of your bottle packaging.

-• Additional instructions and information
+• Any additional instructions and information.

-• Recyclability of your bottle packs
+• The recyclability of your bottle packs.

-• The sustainability of your boxes and overall operations
+• The sustainability of your boxes and overall operations.

 Get this first step right, and it can prevent various problems further down the line.